|

 unbelievable night.

-Already, the scarves and the bits of card had been surprise but welcome additions - this was almost starting to look stage managed and professional.
-For someone (like the young ball-boy Shearer) who had been at Keegan's Farewell game, these occasions can be a bit unsatisfactory - those who can remember the miserable "TOP MAN" firework display or the dreadful PA man who tried to fill for 30 minutes while we waited for the helicopter will know what I mean.
-The teams lined up to give Shearer a guard of honour and as the great man walked onto the turf with his wife and kids, what looked like big speakers suddenly sent huge flames high into the air.
-Again, unexpected and impressive and thankfully less dangerous than sending rockets into the stands - the infamous one at Molineux had only just missed Big Al. The noise was immense, so much so that young Will Shearer had to cover his ears as the packed ground showed their appreciation.
+a black and white number 9 shirt.
+The noise was immense, so much so that young Will Shearer had to cover his ears as the packed ground showed their appreciation.
 Al said he defied anyone in his shoes not to have a tear in their eye, well I was in my own shoes but I'd certainly filled up at that point.
-What a reception.
-It really was a special moment and you wondered what on earth could follow that wouldn't be an anti-climax.
-The first half of the match was certainly a bit disappointing, although the first ten seconds were memorable - Shearer kicked it off and was promptly replaced by Michael Chopra.
+What a reception a really special moment.
+You wondered what on earth could follow that wouldn't be an anti-climax.
+The first half of the match was certainly a bit disappointing, although the first ten seconds were memorable - Shearer kicked it off before promptly being replaced by Michael Chopra and making his way off amid more applause.
 But who cared about the football?
 I've been to Testimonials that have ended 6-3 (Jinky Jim Smith's for example) and they have a bit of a pantomime air about them.
-At least Newcastle and Celtic were playing "properly" and that made Charles N'Zogbia's run and shot that Marshall saved onto the bar even better.
-Half-time saw an England v Scotland penalty shootout and it was a bit of a one-sided affair with Steve Harper making a few stops and some horrific penalty attempts from the Scots.
-The English/Geordies fared much better and one of the youngsters hit a beauty.
-Both sides made a lot of changes at the break and it made for a more open game with Gary Speed catching the eye.
+At least Newcastle and Celtic were playing "properly" and that made Charles N'Zogbia's run and shot that Gordon Marshall saved onto the bar even better.
+Both sides made a host of changes at the break and it made for a more open game with Speed catching the eye.
 But just when you wondered why we'd let him go, a wayward pass would jog the memory.
 Then came one of the highlights of the evening.
 It has to be acknowledged that it was inspired by the noisy visiting fans who had started twirling their scarves above their heads but minutes later the home sections followed suit and it was a staggering sight to see the whole ground doing it.
 Rob Lee came on with quarter of the game left and straight away his distribution from midfield was outstanding.
 Within a few minutes he sprayed a pass out to Ramage and his deep cross fell perfectly for Luque to volley a stunning goal past Marshall.
 The ovation for Les Ferdinand was tremendous and like the reception for Keegan at Beardsley's Testimonial it threatened to overshadow the star of the show, who occasionally waved from the bench when his name was chanted.
 With some old-timers starting to tire, the play was beginning to get stretched and a long ball caught out our defence, leaving Ramage to chop down Maloney in the box.
 The same player dispatched a smartly taken penalty and it was 1-1.
-Minutes later John Hartson converted a cross from the right with a fine downward header and once again the evening threatened to fall a bit flat.
-We all knew that there was likely to be a late penalty but as the injury-time board was held aloft we didn't look like getting anywhere near their area, let alone inside it.
-Ref Clattenburg obviously had the situation in hand and in adding three minutes of extra time he was obviously giving us every chance to get the ball forward.
-Big Les almost equalised but a linesman's flag and some wayward control let him down.
-But then a mysterious free-kick was awarded on the edge of the Celtic box and a quickly taken kick suddenly found Sir Les near the byline.
-The merest challenge would have seen a tumble but instead Ferdinand crossed and the ball went in off Lawson to make it 2-2.
+John Hartson then converted a cross from the right with a fine downward header and once again the evening threatened to fall a bit flat.
+A late home penalty seemed inevitable but as the time board was held aloft we didn't look like getting anywhere near their area, let alone inside it.
+Referee Mark Clattenburg had the situation in hand and in adding three minutes of extra time he was obviously giving United every chance to get the ball forward.
+Ferdinand did almost equalise, only for a linesman's flag and some wayward control let him down.
+But then a mysterious free-kick was awarded on the edge of the Celtic box and quickly taken by Michael Chopra to Sir Les near the byline in the area.
+The merest challenge would have seen a tumble but instead Ferdinand crossed and the ball went in off Paul Lawson for 2-2.
 Judging by the players' reactions this wasn't in the script but it was a welcome piece of ad-libbing.
 From the kick-off Celtic seemed intent on giving us the ball and at the second attempt it finally found Ferdinand who charged into the box.
 Two challenges ensured that Clattenburg could point to the spot and with seconds left on the clock the scene was set for a late substitution.
+On came Alan Shearer to a

 perhaps declaring our undying love for a sheet metal worker's son for kicking a

-ball into a goal is something we'd struggle to justify - but the feeling between
+ball into a goal is something we'd struggle to justify.
+However, the feeling between

-the hero and legend and those in the stands was intense and real and something
+the hero and legend and his followers in the stands was intense and real -